Today marks the beginning of European Cyber Security Month!

 And as the volume of transactions increases, this means more personal data to protect.
 This might be names, email addresses, bank details etc. Any form of personal information must be protected to the best of your ability to avoid a data breach.

 Increasing your security in preparation for this is a must.
 It’s important to only collect necessary data and limit the opportunity for cybercriminals who are more likely to target you when your business is under pressure from overwhelming traffic.

 Work under the principle of least privilege: limit the number of people with access to customer data, therefore limiting the vulnerabilities for hackers to exploit.

 Unfortunately, it’s not just your own cybersecurity measures you need to worry about.
 As retailers, you are part of a network of organisations all contributing to your efficiency.

 Think payment gateways, supplier interfaces and shipping systems.
 They all must be resilient to cyber-attacks and pose no risk to your business operations.
 Cybercriminals often attack organisations by first infiltrating a supply chain partner, as a way of access to your sensitive information.

 So, familiarise yourself with the industry, determine which vendors have access to your network, and create roles to oversee risk.

 Be aware that your entire cybersecurity strategy needs a thorough audit before peak season hits in order to maximise your site’s success and make sure that ‘pay now’ button is clicked!

 Have you overlooked your Black Friday cybersecurity?
-Register for the FREE Peak Season Cybersecurity webinar now .
+Download our Peak Season Toolkit to make sure you’ve got everything covered.